 When we arrived at Magnetic Islands we had the feeling we arrived at one the stunning Islands in Greece.
 Blue water, hills, Pine trees, rocks, little beaches.
-It looks all really cosy.
-The ferry terminal is in Nelly Bay, which is a small island town with a few shops, car hire offices, lot’s of resorts and an amazing little café named Maggie Lee’s café.
+It looks all really cozy.
+The ferry terminal is in Nelly Bay, which is a small island town with a few shops, car hire offices, lots of resorts and an amazing little café named Maggie Lee’s café.
 We had fresh home-made pies for brekky and coffee, which was delicious!
-They had colouring books, pencils and stickers for the boys and the staff was really friendly and fun.
+They had coloring books, pencils, and stickers for the boys and the staff was really friendly and fun.

-After our brekky, we had a little walk along the boardwalk on the right side of the ferry terminal ( when you look from the boats ) and we unexpectedly found a few rock wallabies hanging out on the rocks!
+After our brekky, we had a little walk along the boardwalk on the right side of the ferry terminal and we unexpectedly found a few rock wallabies hanging out on the rocks!

 Exploring Magnetic Island

 When we arrived at Magnetic Island we had no idea what we exactly wanted to see, do and if we would walk some part or just do everything by bus.
 The bus is convenient and is only $14 dollar for a day pass all over the Island and the kids are free!
 So we hopped in and decided to go to Picnic Bay first.
 The route from Nelly Bay to Picnic Bay is only 4 km, but the bus goes via a little detour to pick up locals from some other areas.
 All in all, it took like 10 minutes to go from point a to b.